Pragith/pragith/pragith-net/app/content/blog/2024/2024-10-17-reasoning-models-system-2.md

 *   **o1:** Found them all.
 It reasoned: "If this role can assume X, and X has access to Y, then..."

 The latency is high (45 seconds), but for an async code review, we don't care.
 Correctness > Latency for high-stakes decisions.

+## What I Would Adopt

+I would add a router that chooses reasoning models only when the task is truly complex.
+If every request goes to o1, you will burn budget and patience.

+Reasoning is a premium capability.
+Use it where the cost of mistakes is higher than the cost of latency.